PHPOffice/PhpSpreadsheet/Documentation/markdown/CalculationEngine/FunctionReference/03-03-Date-and-Time-Functions.md

 ###### Notes

-__WARNING:-__ This function is currently not supported by the Excel5 Writer because it is not a standard function within Excel 5, but an add-in from the Analysis ToolPak.
+__WARNING:-__ This function is currently not supported by the Xls Writer because it is not a standard function within Excel 5, but an add-in from the Analysis ToolPak.

 #### EOMONTH